Poison Ivy, Oak & Dermatitis Treatments Online

 Why You May Need Dermatitis Treatment?

 For many people, it’s common to experience sensitivity to the oily sap in poison ivy and poison oak.
-This sap is found in the fruit, leaves, stem and root.
+This sap is found in the fruit, leaves, stem, and root.
 If your skin is exposed to this sap, you will get a blistering rash at the point of contact.
 The reaction can be anywhere from mild to severe, depending on the amount of exposure and your level of sensitivity.
-Your skin may become red and itchy which can lead to swelling, burning, blisters, tenderness, bumps, dry or cracked skin, and even bruising.

-The severity of the rash depends on several different factors including the length of time for which you were exposed to the irritant, how much of your skin the irritant touched, and genetic factors that predetermine your tolerance to the irritant.
+The severity of the rash depends on several different factors, including the length of time for which you were exposed to the irritant, how much of your skin the irritant touched, and genetic factors that predetermine your tolerance to the irritant.
 Some people are just more prone to rashes than others because of their heredity.

 What to Do If You Suffer Contact Dermatitis?